University of St. Michael's College: History

 Throughout much of its history, St. Michael's benefited from a common practice whereby staff and faculty who were members of religious orders would donate their salaries back to the college.
 This source of income gradually disappeared as new faculty members were hired with mainly secular backgrounds, compelling the college to seek new revenue.
 The college's first modern fundraising attempt was launched in 1927, but was only partly successful due to the onset of the Great Depression.
 The Basilian Fathers of St. Michael's College was registered as a charitable organization in 1972.
-Subsequent campaigns and land sales allowed the college to gradually increase its endowment, expand its academic programs and construct new residence buildings.
-The Canadian Catholic Bioethics Institute became affiliated with St. Michael's College in 2001.
-In 2002, the college marked the sesquicentennial of its founding with an anniversary mass held in St. Basil's Church.
+Subsequent campaigns and land sales allowed the University of St. Michael's College to gradually increase its endowment, expand its academic programs and construct new residence buildings.
+The Canadian Catholic Bioethics Institute became affiliated with the university in 2001.
+In 2002, the university marked the sesquicentennial of its founding with an anniversary mass held in St. Basil's Church.

 Campus and buildings

 At the centre of the main college quadrangle is a sculptural representation of Saint Michael.

 The oldest buildings of St. Michael's College were constructed on the original Clover Hill estate donated by John Elmsley, and were designed by noted Scottish architect William Hay.
 With subsequent land acquisitions in 1890, 1920, 1926 and 1928, the college expanded from Clover Hill westward to reach Queen's Park.
-The present grounds of St. Michael's College form the eastern end of the University of Toronto campus, with Victoria College to the north and Regis College to the south.
-The main quadrangle of St. Michael's College is in the northwestern section of the college grounds, with its northern side leading into Victoria College.
+The present grounds of the University of St. Michael's College form the eastern end of the University of Toronto's St. George campus, with Victoria University to the north and Regis College to the south.
+The main St. Michael's quadrangle is in the northwestern section of the university grounds, with its northern side leading into Victoria University.